Nenuvar/Dungeons-Dragons/z/New Campaign/3. Locations/Big Top.md

 > ![[wbtw-dirlagraun.webp|cover hsmall right]]
 > - **Ride Dirla!**: Characters must attempt to stay mounted on the elusive displacer beast as it leaps and twists. **DC 12**  [[rules/skills#Animal Handling|Animal Handling]] check to maintain balance while riding
 > - **The Dive:** As Dirla makes a daring dive through the air, riders must hold on tightly. **DC 15** [[rules/skills#Athletics|Athletics]] check to avoid being thrown off.
 **Reward:** A shimmering, iridescent scale enchanted with displacement magic.
 Once per day, the bearer may use this scale to cast [[blur]] for 1 minute.
 See [[2.
 Campaigns/Wild Beyond the Witchlight/3.
-Locations/The Witchlight Carnival/Big Top#Additional Feywild Trinket Rewards|Whispering Leaf]] as an additional award if the PCs remark themselves.
+Locations/Big Top#Additional Feywild Trinket Rewards|Whispering Leaf]] as an additional award if the PCs remark themselves.
 [[wbtw-dirlagraun.webp|Show to Players]]

 #### Palasha the Mermaid